 The Seal Beach Police Department Detention Center's objective is to set the standard as a model police department jail facility.
 We employ a highly trained staff of custodial officers who are certified by the State of California.
 We effectively utilize our available resources to protect the public, maintain the character and integrity of our organization, and strive to have the offenders we engage return to society as contributing members of the community.

 The Seal Beach Police Department Detention Center is a type 1 facility with 30 beds.
 The Detention Center takes in street arrests from the Seal Beach and Los Alamitos Police Departments.
 All local arrestees are processed and held, if necessary, at our facility.
 600 arrestees are processed at our jail annually.
 We also offer a Pay to Stay/Work Furlough program for people who are allowed by a judge to carry out their sentence in a city/private jail instead of a county jail.

-For more information on the Pay to Stay/Work Furlough program, please click here, or call the Detention Center Staff, see below, or send them an email.
+For more information on the Pay to Stay/Work Furlough program, please click here, or call a member of the Detention Center Staff, see below, or send them an email.

 The Seal Beach Detention Center Supervisor is Sergeant Dave Barr.
 He can be reached at either the phone number or the email address below.

 The City of Seal Beach Police Department's Emergency Services division works in coordination with all City Departments to strengthen the City's ability to prepare for, mitigate, respond to, and recover from any disaster.

 A variety of activities, programs, and projects designed to enhance the City's preparedness are conducted regularly.
 These include various trainings, drills, and disaster exercises.